goodloop/autoware_auto_mirror/docs/howto/lgsvl.md

 - Select a map from the drop down menu.
 If none are available follow [this guide](https://www.lgsvlsimulator.com/docs/maps-tab/#where-to-find-maps) to get a map.
 - Select the `Lexus2016RXHybrid` from the drop down menu.
 In the bridge connection box to the right enter the bridge address.
 For the default setting, use `127.0.0.1:9090`
 - Click submit

+Once the simulation has been created, you can select and run it.

 ### Launching the ROS2 web bridge